 1. Introduction

 The widespread use of glass in everyday items makes glass an important type of forensic trace evidence that is frequently encountered in crime scenes [1, 2].
 During the commission of a crime, glass can shatter, and fragments can transfer to an object or person.
 Forensic glass examiners are tasked with comparing glass fragments from a questioned (Q) source to fragments that originated from a known (K) source to determine if they can be discriminated by their physical, optical, or chemical properties.
 If exclusionary differences are recognized in any of the observed or measured properties, it can be concluded that the sources of the samples are distinguishable.
-If no exclusionary differences are recognized in these properties, it can be concluded that the sources of the samples are indistinguishable.
+If no exclusionary differences are recognized in these properties, it can be concluded that the sources of the samples are indistinguishable by the techniques that were applied.

 In forensic casework, glass fragments are often compared by the optical property of refractive index (RI).
 Several studies have reported the utility of RI for the discrimination of glass samples originating from different sources [3, 4].
 However, a narrowing of RI distributions over time has been reported as the more limited variation in RI observed in modern flat glass has been attributed to changes and improvements in the glass manufacturing process [4, 5].
-As such, RI provides limited discrimination capabilities for modern flat glass.
+As such, RI provides relatively limited discrimination capabilities for modern flat glass.
 The standard test method ASTM E1967 [6] outlines the procedure for the automated determination of RI using the oil immersion method.
 At the time of the inter-laboratory study, ASTM E1967 did not recommend a match criterion for the pairwise comparisons of the K and Q samples.
-However, a recent update to the standard method recommends a match criterion: the average of the Q measurements is compared to the range of the K measurements, and if the Q average falls within the K range, the K and Q are associated [7].
-Other comparison criteria have also been evaluated: Garvin and Koons reported the false exclusion rates of eight match criteria using RI measurements for five sheets of float glass [8].
-The authors did not recommend a particular match criterion since the false exclusion rates depended on the number of replicate measurements collected for the K and Q samples.
+However, a recent update to the standard method recommends that the average of the Q measurements is compared to the range of the K measurements, and if the Q average falls within the K range, the K and Q are considered indistinguishable [7].
+Other comparison criteria have also been evaluated; Garvin and Koons reported the false exclusion rates of eight match criteria using RI measurements for five sheets of float glass [8].
+The authors did not recommend a particular match criterion but rather reported that the false exclusion rates depended on the number of replicate measurements collected for the K and Q samples, so the examiner can take that into consideration when selecting a comparison criterion.